 Contexts and Tags

-The hierarchy of nested books and documents represents a structure where each item has its unique position and parent in Notebooks.
-Sometimes, however, it may be necessary to temporarily organize documents in additional ways: when tasks are relevant in specific locations like at the office or when on the road, or when documents are in progress, deferred or waiting for input.
-Instead of moving documents to different books for this purpose, it is easier to assign Contexts and Tags, which makes the documents available through Notebooks Smart Books.
+The hierarchy of nested books and documents in Notebooks provides a clear structure where each item has its designated place.
+However, some situations demand additional organization, such as when tasks are location-specific like at the office or on the road, or when documents are in progressdeferred, or waiting for input.
+Rather than moving documents to different books for these purposes, it is more efficient to assign Contexts and Tags.
+This allows you to access those documents from Notebooks’ Smart Books, keeping everything neatly organized and easily accessible without disrupting the original structure.

 The term Context refers to David Allen’s Getting Things Done methodology; he recommends to organize tasks by contexts in which they are relevant.

-We use Context and Tag as synonyms, and sometimes refer to them as Context Tags, well knowing that this is not quite correct: while a tag can serve as context, a context in the strict sense is not a tag. – Still, the way this feature is implemented in Notebooks it can handle both, contexts and tags.
+In Notebooks, we use Context and Tag interchangeably, sometimes even referring to them as Context Tags.
+While we acknowledge that this is not entirely accurate — a tag can serve as a context, but a context in the strict sense is not merely a tag — the feature in Notebooks is flexible enough to handle both.
+So whether you think of them as tags or contexts, the app supports both perspectives.

-By the way: “assigning contexts to a document” or “adding documents to a context” basically comes to the same thing, and we use both descriptions in turn.
+By the way, the expressions “assigning contexts to a document” or “adding documents to a context” mean the same thing, and we use both terms interchangeably as well.

 Start Using Contexts in Notebooks

-Notebooks’ Settings provide more options to control how you want to use contexts; they are detailed below.
+Notebooks’ Settings provide various options to fine-tune how you want to use contexts; they are detailed below.

-With Contexts enabled in settings, Notebooks adds the book Contexts to its list of smart books.
-Selecting it displays a list of all available context tags along with a badge showing the number of assigned items.
-Tap one of the contexts for the list of associated books, documents and tasks.
+With Contexts enabled in settings, Notebooks adds Contexts to its list of smart books.
+Selecting this book shows all available context tags, each with a badge indicating how many items (books, documents, or tasks) are assigned to that context.
+Select a context to view the list of related books, documents, and tasks.

-The badge, which displays the number of assigned items, always counts books, documents and open tasks; it also counts done or cancelled tasks, unless you have set Notebooks to hide done tasks.
-Hiding done tasks hides them from the list of associated items, too.
+The badge reflects the total number of assigned items, which by default also includes done or cancelled tasks.
+However, if you set Notebooks to hide done tasks, those tasks will be excluded from both the badge count and the list of associated items.

-You can sort the list of contexts by alphabet (ascending and descending) and by a custom sort order, assigned by dragging the contexts into the desired sequence (see below).
+You can sort the list of contexts alphabetically, either ascending or descending, or by a custom order.
+To assign a custom sort order, simply drag the contexts into the desired sequence (see below).

-The list of items associated with a context can be sorted by alphabet, creation date and modification date, ascending and descending. – The selected sort order is the same for all contexts, there is no individual sort order.
+The list of items associated with a context can be sorted by alphabet, creation date, or modification date, in either ascending or descending order.
+The selected sort order applies universally to all contexts, so there is no individual sorting per context.

-You select the sort order from the corresponding popup menu in the document list’s header (i.e. the second column).
+• Select the sort order from the corresponding popup menu in the list’s header (i.e. the second column).

 Assign and Manage Contexts